cywf/cywf/README.md

 I am currently interested in the following areas:

 - **Machine Learning & AI:** Exploring the capabilities and applications of AI and machine learning.
-- **Web Development:** Keeping up (trying to lol) with the latest trends in web development, including frameworks and libraries like React and Vue.js.
 - **Open Source:** Contributing to open-source projects and becoming an active member of the community.
 - **Cybersecurity:** Developing cybersecurity focused tools & training material, including penetration testing, red teaming, and blue teaming.
 - **DevSecOps**: Integrating security into the DevOps pipeline, including the use of tools like Terraform, Ansible, and Chef.